KennethLeeJE8/datadam_mcp/README.md

 - Empty categories/data
   - Insert data; run `select * from get_active_categories();`

+- Categories not updating after adding new category
+  - Categories are loaded when the MCP connection is established
+  - After adding a new category to the `category_registry` table, restart your AI client to establish a new connection
+  - For Claude Desktop: Restart the application
+  - For Cursor/coding agents: Reload the window or restart the editor
+  - For HTTP connections: The client will reconnect on next request

 - Client cannot connect
   - Use the `…/mcp` URL (or `…/chatgpt_mcp` for ChatGPT)